FAFO-2024/FAFO-Dev/[standalone]/kq_outfitbag2/_INSTALLATION/esx/INSTALLATION.md

 ___

 ## Upgrading from Outfit bag 1.0?
-You may skip the first step, as you already should have both the item, and the kq_extra table in your database.
+You may skip the second step, as you already should have both the item, and the kq_extra table in your database.
 Other than the base script setup, no additional actions are required to upgrade

 ___